The Folk Implosion: History

 Though the band attempted to duplicate the success of "Natural One", their subsequent releases were not as successful.
 Dare to Be Surprised was released by Communion in 1997 and received 6/10 when reviewed in SPIN Magazine.
 The group had started work on the album in 1995 before "Natural One" was released.
 After the success of the Kids Soundtrack, Folk Implosion signed to Interscope Records and recorded the 1999 studio album One Part Lullaby.
-While it was well reviewed, Barlow and Davis chose not to tour for the album and the project in its original incarnation slowed to an end.
+The lead single "Free to Go" peaked moderately in both the US and UK.
+While the album was well reviewed, Barlow and Davis chose not to tour for the album and the project in its original incarnation slowed to an end.

 After Davis left the band in 2000, Barlow recruited Russ Pollard and Imaad Wasif from the band Alaska! to record The New Folk Implosion.
 In 2002, the band appeared as the backing musicians for the main character played by Alessandro Nivola in the film Laurel Canyon.

 John Davis returned to teaching and began to release music again as a solo artist in 2013.

-As of 2021 they have begun recording new material, and played a small acoustic set live.
+In 2021, the band begun recording new material, and played a small acoustic set live.
 They also released an expanded edition of the Walk Through This World EP on Bandcamp on September 11, 2021.
+The following year, the band released the "Feel It If You Feel It" single, followed by the It Just Goes With EP in March 2023, and it was their first new material in nearly 20 years.
+A few months later, Folk Implosion released Music for Kids.
+It consisted of the band's contributions to the Kids soundtrack in addition to other songs recorded during the same era.